 If you’re raising a child with special needs you probably identify with that scenario.
-If your child suffers from ARND (Alcohol-Related-Nuerodevelopmental-Disorder) traditionally known as fetal alcohol syndrome, like my son does, you especially identify.
+If your child suffers from a disorder like FASD (Fetal Alcohol Spectrum Disorder), or Reactive Attachment Disorder, you especially identify.
 You might even say, “Yep..been there, done that!”
 You understand the defeat of trying to get your child to cooperate in the middle of a tantrum.
-You’ve experienced the utter defeat of being in a public place while your child acts out, throws a tantrum, screams obscenities, or destroys personal property.
+You’ve experienced the struggle of being in a public place while your child acts out, throws a tantrum, screams obscenities, or destroys personal property.

-Perhaps you’re fostering a child who suffers from ARND.
-Maybe you’ve begun regretting an adoption because your son or daughter acts out like mine did on that baseball diamond, and you’ve felt the weight of judgmental eyes on you.
-You may even find it difficult to face another day because your strength is gone and you’re ready to quit!
+Perhaps you’re fostering a child who has gone through significant trauma and it’s caused them to struggle with healthy attachment.
+You may even find it difficult to face another day because your strength is sucked dry and you’re ready to quit!

-We’re right there in the trenches with you.
-We understand completely and we want you to know something.
+We’re right there with you.
+We understand completely and we want you to know something….you’re not alone!

 Not Alone, No Matter What!

-We’ve had teachers tell us that we “just need to parent with more structure!”
-We’ve stood helplessly on the side of the road while a police officer arrogantly asks, “Well can’t you control your son?
-He seems like just an innocent little guy to me!”
-We’ve had case managers make judgement calls on our family because they failed to understand the severity of fetal alcohol syndrome, extreme trauma, or the reality of special needs.
+We’ve had teachers tell us that we “just need to parent with more structure,” or “use a behavior chart like she does at school.”
+(Can we just agree that we’d all like to set fire to the behavior charts?)
+We’ve stood helplessly on the side of the road while a police officer asks in a demeaning tone, “Well can’t you control your son?
+I have 3 sons and my wife has no problem controlling them!”
+We’ve had case managers make judgement calls on our family because they failed to understand the severity of fetal alcohol spectrum disorder, attachment issues, extreme trauma, and the reality of this journey.

 We understand every tear that drips from your eyes.
-We know what it’s like to want to quit, be at the end of your rope, or think thoughts you never thought you would think when you became a parent.
-Raising children with autism, brain damage, fetal alcohol syndrome, down syndrome, severe trauma, reactive attachment disorder and many others, is an unending battle.
+We know what it’s like to feel done, be at the end of your rope, or think thoughts you never thought you would think when you became a parent.
+Raising children with autism, brain damage, fetal alcohol spectrum disorder, down syndrome, reactive attachment disorder and many others, is an unending battle at times.
 It’s a battle with your child, for your child, with your school, with professionals, with neighbors, and sometimes even with close friends and family.